Biographies Royal Concertgebouw Orchestra

 The Concertgebouw Orchestra has always collaborated with the world’s greatest conductors and soloists.
 Such composers as Richard Strauss, Gustav Mahler and Igor Stravinsky all conducted the orchestra on more than one occasion.
 To this day, the orchestra continues to foster long-term relationships with contemporary composers.

-In addition to some eighty concerts performed at The Concertgebouw in Amsterdam, the orchestra gives forty concerts at other major concert halls throughout the world.
-The orchestra expands its reach through videos, streaming, and radio and television broadcasts.
-It also releases CD and DVD recordings on its Concertgebouworkest Live label.
+In addition to some eighty concerts performed at The Concertgebouw in Amsterdam, the orchestra gives forty concerts at other major concert halls throughout the world, and expands its reach through videos, streaming, radio and television broadcasts, and CD and DVD releases on its own RCO Live label.

 The Academy of the Concertgebouw Orchestra successfully moulds young, talented musicians into orchestral players of the highest calibre.
-Every summer, Concertgebouworkest Young brings together hidden talent aged fourteen to seventeen from all over Europe.
+The biennial summer project Concertgebouworkest Young brings together hidden talent aged fourteen to seventeen from all over Europe.

-The Concertgebouw Orchestra is co-funded by the Dutch Ministry of Education, Culture and Science, the Municipality of Amsterdam, sponsors, funds and numerous donors all over the world.
-The largest portion of its income is generated by proceeds from the concerts it gives in and outside the Netherlands.
+The Concertgebouw Orchestra is grateful for the financial support of the Dutch Ministry of Education, Culture and Science, the Municipality of Amsterdam, global partners ING, Unilever and Booking.com, sponsors, funds and numerous donors all over the world.

 download